hyperfiddle/hyperfiddle/README.md

 * **never write a REST integration ever again**

 Economically, Hyperfiddle is an ongoing, decade-long R&D investment to find and develop a market, economic model, and global at-scale distribution strategy which is directly and immediately aligned with investing the proceeds into foundational programming abstractions, so that we can all benefit from better software, and build it less painfully.

-## What does the code look like?

-See this example gist: [Clojure namespace browser in Hyperfiddle](https://gist.github.com/dustingetz/b2a7a5a7af0feed17de5eb73e0444e28)

 ## Getting Started